 Programming is also distinct from all other creative pursuits because:

 All these make programming ideal for the aging mind because as we age, we are prone to fall into the insipid modus operandi of everyday life.
 Apart from returning to school, there are very few activities that actually push us to think as sharply and smartly as programming does.

 Even if you have never written working code before, the process of learning how to program alone will sharpen your mental capabilities.
 This alone is as good a reason as any to consider learning this skill.

 Do you feel like you are pinned down in your current career?
 If yes, then programming can unlock many doors for you, especially if you already have some tech-related skills.
-After all, a majority of those who learn programming do so to pursue lucrative careers in tech, even celebrities choosing programming as an alternate career path.
+After all, a majority of those who learn programming do so to pursue lucrative careers in tech; even celebrities choose programming as an alternate career path.

 Thinking that you are already too old to learn the skill or that no tech company would hire someone as old as you does not help and is generally unhealthy.